 \subsubsection{Other Approaches}

-Since point-based representation do not admit convolutional networks, models processing the raw point cloud need to find other solutions to apply detection mechanisms.
+Since point-based representations do not admit convolutional networks, models processing the raw point cloud need to find other solutions to apply detection mechanisms.
 In the following, we summarize some of the innovative developments.

 A seminal work that offers a pipeline for directly working on raw point clouds was proposed by \citet{qi_deep_2019} when introducing \textit{VoteNet}.
-The approach integrates the synergies of 3D deep learning models for feature learning, namely PointNet++ \citep{qi_pointnet++_2017-1}, and Hough voting \citep{leibe_robust_2008}.
-Since the centroid of a 3D bounding box is most likely far from any surface point, the regressing of bounding box parameters that is based solely on point clouds is a difficult task.
-By considering a voting mechanism, the authors generate new points that are located close to object centroids which are used to produce spatial location proposals for the corresponding bounding box.
-They argue that a voting-based detection is more compatible with sparse point sets as compared to RPNs, since RPNs have to carry out extra computations to adjust the bounding box without having an explicit object center.
+The approach integrates the synergies of 3D deep learning models for feature learning, namely PointNet++ \citep{qi_pointnet++_2017-1} and Hough Voting \citep{leibe_robust_2008}.
+Since the centroid of a 3D bounding box is most likely far from any surface point, the estimation of bounding box parameters that are based solely on point clouds is a difficult task.
+By considering a voting mechanism, the authors generate new points that are located close to object centroids, which are used to produce spatial location proposals for the corresponding bounding box.
+They argue that a voting-based detection is more compatible with sparse point sets as compared to RPNs since RPNs have to carry out extra computations to adjust the bounding box without having an explicit object center.
 Furthermore, the center is likely to be in an empty space of the point cloud.

 Figure~\ref{fig:VoteNet} illustrates the approach.
 First, a backbone network based on PointNet++ is used to learn features on the points and derive a subset of points (seeds).
 Each seed proposes a vote for the centroid by using Hough voting (votes).
 The votes are then grouped and processed by a proposal module to provide refined proposals (vote clusters).
 Eventually, the vote clusters are classified and bounding boxes are regressed.